grantbw4/election-blog/content/post/2024-10-30-week-9-final-prediction/index.md

 # Data Sources:

-Data are from the US presidential election popular vote results from 1948-2020, [state-level polling data for 1980 onwards](https://projects.fivethirtyeight.com/polls/), and economic data from the [St. Louis Fed](https://fred.stlouisfed.org/).
+Data are from the US presidential election popular vote results from 1948-2020 and [state-level polling data for 1968 onwards](https://projects.fivethirtyeight.com/polls/).